commitconfirmed/commitconfirmed.github.io/site/content/posts/tmux-p10k-for-neteng/index.md

 ## Introduction

-This repo expands on the basic tmux shell by moving from bash to zsh, adding the popular [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) plugin and, adding the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for a speedier and modern looking shell.
+This article expands on the basic [tmux](https://github.com/commitconfirmed/tmux-for-neteng) shell by moving from bash to zsh, adding the popular [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) plugin and, adding the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for a speedier and modern looking shell.

 Repository here https://github.com/commitconfirmed/tmux-p10k-for-neteng/